NeuroStat/CBMA_DEMO/README.md

 # CBMA_DEMO
-Demonstration of Coordinate Based Meta-Analyses
+Demonstration of Coordinate Based Meta-Analyses in fMRI.